List of Katy Perry records and achievements: Nielsen SoundScan

 According to the annual music industry reports from the Nielsen Company, Perry ranked as the eighth top digital artist in 2008 (5.85 million units sold), moved to fourth in 2010 (11.837 million), and secured the top spot in 2011 (15.187 million).
 The same year, Teenage Dream was ranked the ninth top digital album, with 299,000 copies sold.
 From 2009 to 2014, Perry had at least one song that made the top 10 of the year's top digital songs, making her the only artist to have achieved such a feat.
-Among these songs is "California Gurls," which was the top digital song of 2010 with 4.4 million digital downloads according to Nielsen SoundScan.
+Among these songs is "California Gurls," which was the top digital song of 2010 with 4.4 million digital downloads.
+This amount of digital sales gave Perry a record for the highest pre-album street date track sales in the Nielsen SoundScan era.
 In addition, she is the only artist to have three songs selling six million digital downloads, with "Firework" selling 7 million, "Roar" at 6.11 million, and "Dark Horse" at 6.08 million as of October 2015.

-As of February 2017, Perry's pure sales in the United States stand at 6.5 million for albums and 70 million for digital songs, according to Nielsen Music.
-In August 2020, they revealed that "Dark Horse" was the singer's most on-demand streamed song (1.2 billion), while "Firework" was her best-selling song (7.4 million digital downloads) and her most-heard song on the radio (6.8 billion audience impressions).
+As of February 2017, Perry's pure sales in the United States stand at 6.5 million for albums and 70 million for digital songs, according to Nielsen SoundScan.
+In August 2020, they revealed that "Dark Horse" was the singer's most on-demand streamed song (1.2 billion streams), while "Firework" was her best-selling song (7.4 million digital downloads) and her most-heard song on the radio (6.8 billion audience impressions).

-Luminate index

-The Luminate index uses audience, social media data, and exclusive Luminate data used on Billboard charts to rank the most influential music artists every quarter of the year.